marselester/marselester.github.com/content/pages/about.rst

-Once I've graduated with MS degree I took off to travel as during my last summer holidays at the university I went to Europe in my first trip abroad and was stricken with wanderlust that brough me to Thailand.
+Once I've graduated with MS degree I took off to travel as during my last summer holidays at the university I went to Europe in my first trip abroad and was stricken with wanderlust that brought me to Thailand.

 .. _circuit races: https://medium.com/@marselester/lessons-learned-from-motorcycle-riding-5d55f42ee744